zero1zero/dropwizard-soy/README.md

 --------------
 Javascript rendering support is not yet integrated.

-The best way to go about this might often depend on the end implementation of DW but I am open to suggestions
+The best way to go about this might often depend on the end implementation of DW, but I am open to suggestions